emacsmirror/brf/README.md

 -   Inclusive Mark (Alt-m)

-    "Inclusive" character marking in Brief includes the character under the cursor, whereas in Emacs the marked region stops on the character before the cursor.
-This behaviour is actually Brief's "Non-inclusive Mark" (Alt-a).
-"Inclusive Mark" is simulated in Brf-mode by moving point one more position to include the initial character.
+    "Inclusive" character marking in Brief includes the character under the cursor, whereas in Brf-mode (and Emacs in general) the marked region stops on the character before the cursor.
+This behaviour is actually Brief's "Non-inclusive Mark" (Alt-a) and is the only kind supported in Brf-mode.
+I don't think it makes any practical difference and so "Inclusive Mark" has not been implemented in Brf-mode.

 -   Window Resizing (F2)